oroinc/platform-application/README.md

     php composer.phar install

+- Create the database (default name is "bap_standard")

 - Initialize application with install script (for Linux and Mac OS install.sh, for Windows install.bat)

 After installation you can login as application administrator using user name "admin" and password "admin".